 - Visiting the most important castle of the Kingdom of Ryukyu

-- Paying your respects at the rocky tomb of Ryukyu royal families
+- Paying your respects at the rock-constructed tomb of Ryukyu royal families

 - Walking behind the stone walls that protected the long-lost kingdom

 The building of Gusuku